HarshitKumawat09/Donate_charity/README.md

 ---

 - Recent enhancements: automation scripts, documentation, optional Taipy fallback (2025 refresh)
+- 💬 “Empowering every student to create impact — one donation at a time.”
 Happy building!
 Reach out or open an issue if you discover setup gaps we can document further.